yext/search-core/docs/answers-core.answerscore.filterautocomplete.md

 ## Remarks

 This differs from the vertical autocomplete because the vertical autocomplete operates on all entity fields whereas filter autocomplete operates only on specified fields.
+If rejected, the reason will be an [AnswersError](./answers-core.answerserror.md)<!-- -->.

 ## Example